splunk/splunk-demo-musicdashboard/blogpost/blogpost.md

 For this example, we'll choose the [Sankey diagram](http://bost.ocks.org/mike/sankey/) to help us visualize which artists' songs are downloaded to which mobile devices.

 After reading the documentation for the Sankey diagram we see that it is modular, but the code is a little nasty.
-I've created a helper library to abstract away some of the complexity.
-Grab [sankey-helper.js](http://github.com/splunk/splunk-demo-musicdashboard/musicdashboard/static/musicdashboard/sankey-helper.js) and drop it in /server/apps/musicdashboard/static/musicdashboard/.
+I've created a helper JavaScript file to abstract away some of the complexity.
+Grab it from [sankey-helper.js](http://github.com/splunk/splunk-demo-musicdashboard/master/musicdashboard/static/musicdashboard/sankey-helper.js) and drop it in **$APPFRAMEWORK_HOME/server/apps/musicdashboard/static/musicdashboard/**.

-Let's also drop some styles in our `style` tag to make the chart nice once it renders:
+Let's also drop some styles in our `<style>` tag back in the home.html page to make the chart nice once it renders:

 	#chart {
       height: 500px;